Oldsmobile Achieva: Motorsport

-The Achieva won the touring car championship of the SCCA World Challenge from 1992-1994.
-As of 2020, Oldsmobile is the only GM division other than Chevrolet (Sonic) to accomplish this feat and only one of two American brands (along with Chrysler's Eagle Talon, 1989-1991) to accomplish it in the 1990s.
+The Achieva won the touring car championship of the SCCA World Challenge from 1992 to 1994.
+As of 2020, Oldsmobile is the only GM division other than Chevrolet (Sonic) to accomplish this feat and only one of two American brands (along with Chrysler's Eagle Talon, 1989–1991) to accomplish it in the 1990s.
 The Dodge Shelby Charger won the predecessor SCCA / Escort Endurance Championship in 1986.